 Thermochemistry: Heat changes during physicochemical processes.
 Kirchoff's relations.
-Bond dissociation energies.
-Resonance energy from thermochemical data.
-Changes of thermodynamic properties with respect to different chemical changes.
+Bond dissociation energies. resonance energy from thermochemical data-Changes of thermodynamic properties in different chemical changes. (work out problems)

-Second law of thermodynamics - Need for the law - Kelvin, Planck and Clausius statements and equivalence of the two statements with entropic formulation.
+Second law of thermodynamics - Need for the law - Kelvin - Planck and Clausius statements and equivalence of the two statements with entropic formulation.
 Calculation of entropy change for reversible and irreversible processes.
 Entropy change of systems and surroundings for various processes and transformations.
 Entropy change during the isothermal mixing of ideal gases.
-Entropy and unavailable work. free energy functions (G and A) and their variation with T, P and V. Criteria for spontaneity and equilibrium.
+Entropy and unavailable work. free energy functions (G and A) and their variation with T, P and V. Criteria for spontaneity and equilibrium.as a criteria of spontaneity and equilibrium.
 Carnot's theorem - Carnot's cycle and its efficiency.